What is a VCS? Overview of Version Control Software

 - Accelerates product delivery.

 A good version control system enables concurrent and parallel development.
-In an essence, this means multiple developers and designers can work on the same set of files — without worrying that they are duplicating effort or overwriting other team members’ work.
+In an essence, this means multiple developers and designers can work on the same set of files without worrying that they are duplicating effort or overwriting other team members’ work.
 It also means you can develop and get products to market faster.

-So, when you need to deploy a critical security patch to prevent bad guys from hijacking those cameras, it’s easy.
-You’ll instantly see which code is impacted, make the changes, and deploy a fix.
+So, when you need to deploy a critical security patch to prevent hackers from hijacking those cameras, it is easy.
+You will instantly see which code is impacted, make the changes, and deploy a fix.

 Higher quality and increased productivity are top priorities for today’s development teams.
 And your team can reach your goals by automating tasks, such as testing and deployment.